 Victoria is playing an active role in this national process, building on the Trajectory for Low Energy Buildings signed by all State, Territory and Commonwealth Governments in 2019.
 An important milestone has been reached with the release of the NCC 2022 Public Comment Draft and a Consultation Regulation Impact Statement (RIS) that assesses the economic case for change.

-The RIS will help shape State and Territory Building Ministers’ decisions on whether to adopt the new standards, and input from a diverse range of stakeholders is encouraged.
+The RIS will help shape State and Territory Building Ministers’ decisions on whether to adopt the new standards.

 To inform this work, DELWP undertook an evaluation of the impacts of the current 6-star standard (PDF, 4.9 MB) in Victoria which provides evidence of substantial public and private benefits from the previous increase in the energy efficiency requirements for new homes (from 5 to 6 stars).